Kwathuta/awwwards/README.md

 ## Description

 Awwwards is an attempt to clone the Awwwards platform using a Django backend and an Angular Frontend.
 I plan on continuing with the project to make it fully functional.
 I am open to contributions.
 Reach out via the channels below.
-Cheers!
-Heres a screenshot of the website as it is now
+Here's a screenshot of the website as it is now

 ![Landing page screenshot](awwwards-ui/awwwards/src/assets/img/Screenshot-from-2021-10-31-19-43-18.png "awwwards")